divvjson/Lyriquiz/README.md

 2. Install [Node.js](https://nodejs.org/en/).
 Please make sure that you have at least version 10.x.x by running `node -v` in your terminal.
 If you have to update you can run `npm install -g npm@latest` to get the latest version.

 3. Install the Angular CLI by running `npm install -g @angular/cli` in your terminal.
-Please make sure that node.js (step 2) **must** be installed before this step.
+Please note that node.js (step 2) **must** be installed before this step.

 4. Clone this repo `git clone https://github.com/davidnjohansson/Lyriquiz.git`